Selecting a deployment pattern for mobile operations and offline data management systems

 • Some of the more advanced, specialized, and/or industry-specific capabilities of mobile operations and offline data management systems only exist for a subset of deployment patterns.
 Please review and consider the capability comparison and deployment pattern pages thoroughly in your design and decision-making process.

-• PaaS deployments of mobile operations and offline data management systems are not supported at this time, as PaaS and ArcGIS Platform does not currently support taking data and maps offline.
+• PaaS deployments of mobile operations and offline data management systems are not supported at this time, as PaaS and ArcGIS Location Platform does not currently support taking data and maps offline.
 For mobile workflows that don’t require offline support, and that can rely on a consistent network connection, explore other ArcGIS system patterns.

 • Mobile operations and offline data management systems rely heavily on location services provided by a location services systems.
 The deployment of your location services system(s) should be taken into consideration when designing a mobile operations and offline data management system.
 Additionally, special consideration may be required for location services intended for use offline, such as basemaps, geocoding, and routing.
 Learn more about offline maps, offline data, and offline applications in general.